aoloe/scribus-help-free/README.md

 - images also can have a language code.
 - provide a script that convert the markdown file and produces the file structure requested for the help files.
 - each directory can have a `README.md` file with notes on the page.
+- if Qt supports it, we should use animaged GIFs to improve the explainations (and keep them short).
+Cf. the Inkscape manual.

 Warning: